Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 • Campimetry is a method of studying central vision to determine the size of the blind spot.

-• For a complete examination of the eyeball, Goldman lenses are used.
+• To fully examine the eyeball, Goldmann lenses are used.
 This device consists of three mirrors.
-With the help of a lens, neoplasms on the retina can be removed and it can be fully examined.
+Using the lens, you can remove tumors on the retina and completely examine it.

-Today, methods of examining the organ of vision are enough to accurately and correctly make a diagnosis by looking into the most inaccessible and deep layers of the visual organ.
+Today, methods for examining the organ of vision are sufficient to accurately and correctly make a diagnosis by looking into the most inaccessible and deep layers of the visual organ.

-Surprisingly, a huge arsenal of examinations and diagnostic procedures is aimed at such a small organ of vision: from simple alphabetic tables to obtaining a layered image of the retina and optic nerve head using OCT and a detailed study of the course of blood vessels in the fundus with FAH.
+Surprisingly, a huge arsenal of examinations and diagnostic procedures is aimed at such a small organ of vision: from simple alphabetic tables to obtaining a layer-by-layer image of the retina and optic nerve head using OCT and a detailed study of the course of blood vessels in the fundus during FA.

-Most studies are conducted on strict indications.
-However, when going to an ophthalmologist, be prepared to spend half an hour to an hour or more, depending on the number and complexity of the examinations you need, and on the workload of your doctor.
+Most studies are carried out according to strict indications.
+However, when going to see an ophthalmologist, be prepared to spend from half an hour to an hour or more, depending on the number and complexity of the tests you need and the workload of your doctor.

 Determination of visual acuity and refraction

 Visual acuity is determined for each eye separately.
 In this case, one of them is covered with a shield or palm.
-At a distance of 5 meters, you will be shown letters, numbers or signs of various sizes that you will be asked to name.
-Visual acuity is characterized by signs of the smallest size that the eye can distinguish.
+At a distance of 5 meters you will be shown letters, numbers or signs of various sizes that you will be asked to name.
+Visual acuity is characterized by the smallest signs that the eye can distinguish.

-Next, you will be given a frame in which the doctor will put different lenses, asking you to choose which one you see clearer.
-Or they will install a device called a phoropter in front of you, in which the change of lenses is carried out automatically.
-Refraction is characterized by the power of the lens, which provides the highest visual acuity for this eye, and is expressed in diopters.
-Positive lenses are required for farsightedness, negative lenses for nearsightedness, cylindrical lenses for astigmatism.
+Next, you will be given a frame in which the doctor will put different lenses, asking you to choose which one allows you to see more clearly.
+Or they will install in front of you a device called a phoropter, in which lenses are changed automatically.
+Refraction is characterized by the power of the lens, which provides the highest visual acuity for that eye, and is expressed in diopters.
+Positive lenses are required for farsightedness, negative lenses for nearsightedness, and cylindrical lenses for astigmatism.

 Automatic refractometry and aberrometry

-The aberrometer, based on the analysis of the wave front of the eye, determines even imperceptible optical imperfections of its media.
+Based on the analysis of the wavefront of the eye, the aberrometer determines even imperceptible optical imperfections of its media.
 These data are important when planning LASIK.

 It is carried out using a device - a perimeter, which is a hemispherical screen.
-You are asked to fix the mark with the examined eye and, as soon as you notice with peripheral vision the luminous dots that appear in different parts of the screen, press the signal button or say “yes”, “I see”.
-The visual field is characterized by the space in which the eye with a permanently fixed gaze detects visual stimuli.
-Characteristic visual field defects occur with eye diseases, such as glaucoma, as well as damage to the optic nerve and brain by a tumor or as a result of a stroke.
+You are asked to fixate the mark with your eye and, as soon as you notice with your peripheral vision the luminous dots appearing in different parts of the screen, press the signal button or say “yes”, “I see”.
+The visual field is characterized by the space in which the eye, with a constantly fixed gaze, detects visual stimuli.
+Characteristic visual field defects occur due to eye diseases, such as glaucoma, as well as when the optic nerve and brain are damaged by a tumor or as a result of a stroke.

 Non-contact measurement is carried out using an automatic tonometer.
-You are asked to place your chin on the stand of the device and fix the luminous mark with your eyes.
-The autotonometer releases a jet of air in the direction of your eye.
-Based on the resistance of the cornea to air flow, the device determines the level of intraocular pressure.
-The technique is absolutely painless, the device does not contact your eyes.
+You are asked to place your chin on the stand of the device and fix your gaze on the luminous mark.
+The autotonometer releases a stream of air in the direction of your eye.
+Based on the cornea's resistance to air flow, the device determines the level of intraocular pressure.
+The technique is absolutely painless, the device does not come into contact with your eyes.

-The contact method for measuring intraocular pressure is accepted in Russia as a standard.
-After instillation of "freezing" drops, the doctor touches your cornea with a weight with a colored area.
-The level of intraocular pressure is determined on paper by the diameter of the imprint of the unpainted zone.
+The contact method for measuring intraocular pressure is accepted as standard in Russia.
+After instilling the “freezing” drops, the doctor touches your cornea with a weight with a colored area.
+The level of intraocular pressure is determined on paper by the diameter of the imprint of the unpainted area.
 This technique is also painless.

-Since glaucoma is a disease associated with an increase in intraocular pressure, regular measurement of it is a necessary condition for maintaining the health of your eyes.
+Since glaucoma is a disease associated with increased intraocular pressure, regular measurement of it is a necessary condition for maintaining the health of your eyes.

 There are many methods for diagnosing strabismus.
-The simplest of these is the cover test.
-The doctor asks you to fix an object in the distance with your eyes and, alternately covering one of your eyes with your palm, watches the other one: whether there will be an adjusting movement.
-If it occurs inside, a divergent strabismus is diagnosed, if outwards, it is convergent.
+The simplest of them is the “cover” test.
+The doctor asks you to fix your gaze on an object in the distance and, alternately covering one of your eyes with your palm, watches the other to see if there is an orientation movement.
+If it occurs inwardly, divergent strabismus is diagnosed, if outwardly, convergent strabismus is diagnosed.

 Biomicroscopy of the eye

 A slit lamp or biomicroscope allows you to examine the structures of the eye under high magnification.
-You are asked to place your chin on the instrument stand.
-The doctor illuminates your eye with the light of a slit lamp and, under high magnification, first examines the anterior part of the eye (eyelids, conjunctiva, cornea, iris, lens), and then, using a strong lens, examines the fundus (retina, optic nerve head and blood vessels).
-Biomicroscopy allows diagnosing almost the entire spectrum of eye diseases.
+You are asked to place your chin on the stand of the device.
+The doctor illuminates your eye with the light of a slit lamp and, under high magnification, first examines the anterior part of the eye (eyelids, conjunctiva, cornea, iris, lens), and then, using a strong lens, examines the fundus of the eye (retina, optic nerve head and blood vessels).
+Biomicroscopy allows you to diagnose almost the entire range of eye diseases.

 Retinal examination